What do you need to do?

 It’s really important that you keep your details up to date so we can get in touch with you.

 If you haven’t already, register for My USS to manage your pension.
 Here, you can add your personal email address, so we can send your pension information to you once you've retired.
-You can also sign up to our dedicated member news and updates, designed to make understanding your pension easier.

 To update your address, you can either log in to My USS or give our Pensions Payroll Team a call on 0151 556 0747.
 For anything else you can complete a Notification of change in details form and return this to us.